How To You Make Your Office Chair More Ergonomic & Comfortable

 Here’s exactly where to place it:

-where to place lumbar pillow on office chair
+where to place a lumbar pillow on your office chair

 Alternatively, you can get an ergonomic lumbar pillow for a relatively low price on Amazon.